CliffordEdewor/agentic-ai-security-bedrock-strands/README.md

 ## 🧩 Project Architecture & Workflow
 ![Deployment Architecture](images/06-deployment-architecture.png)

-This deployment illustrates how the solution is packaged and deployed using Amazon Bedrock AgentCore Runtime.
+The deployment demonstrates how the agent is containerised, packaged, and deployed as a managed runtime through Amazon Bedrock AgentCore.

 ## 🧩 Solution Architecture
 ![Solution Architecture](images/project-solution-architecture.png)

-This diagram summarises the secure request flow implemented by the solution, from identity verification through runtime execution and observability.
+This diagram summarises the secure request flow implemented by the solution, from identity verification and MCP validation through runtime execution and end-to-end observability.

-## Architecture Decisions
+## 🏗️ Architectural Design Decisions
-The architecture was designed to demonstrate secure deployment patterns for production-oriented Agentic AI systems.
+The architecture was designed around explicit security and operational requirements for a production-oriented Agentic AI system.
 Key design decisions include:

-- **Amazon Cognito** was selected to provide standards-based JWT authentication and eliminate hard-coded credentials.
+- **Identity & Authentication:** **Amazon Cognito** was selected to provide standards-based JWT authentication and eliminate hard-coded credentials.
-- **Amazon Bedrock AgentCore Gateway** was used to enforce authenticated and controlled agent-to-tool communication through the Model Context Protocol (MCP).
+- **Protocol Governance:** **Amazon Bedrock AgentCore Gateway** was used to enforce authenticated and controlled agent-to-tool communication through the Model Context Protocol (MCP).
-- **Least-privilege IAM roles** were implemented across all components to support a Zero Trust security model.
+- **Trust Model:** Least-privilege **IAM roles** were implemented across system components to support a Zero Trust security model.
-- **CloudWatch Observability** was configured to provide runtime monitoring, execution tracing, and operational visibility.
+- **Runtime Observability:** **CloudWatch Observability** was configured to provide runtime monitoring, execution tracing, and operational visibility.
-- **Docker** was adopted to enable consistent deployment across cloud environments.
+- **Containerised Deployment:** **Docker** was adopted to support consistent and reproducible deployment of the solution.

-These decisions prioritise secure identity, controlled access, observability, and operational resilience for cloud-native Agentic AI systems.
+These decisions prioritise secure identity, controlled access, end-to-end observability, and operational resilience for cloud-native Agentic AI systems.

 ## Security Principles
 The implementation is guided by the following security principles: